telatin/blini/paper/paper.md

 k-mer matching reduce the number of pairwise comparisons and achieve linear scaling with the size of the input.

-Blini combines insights from Mash, Sourmash, and LinClust into a simple tool that can quickly cluster or look up big collections of sequences using estimated identity or containment, with tweakable estimation resolution (similar to Sourmash's *scale*).
+This work, Blini, combines insights from Mash, Sourmash, and LinClust into a simple tool that can quickly cluster or look up big collections of sequences using estimated identity or containment, with tweakable estimation resolution (similar to Sourmash's *scale*).